 Burns can range in severity from very minor to catastrophic to fatal.
 Burn injuries are separated into the following three degrees:

 1) First degree burns, which cause reddening of the skin, but no blistering.

 2) Second degree burns, which cause blisters and can be superficial or deep.

 3) Third degree burns, which penetrate the entire thickness of the skin and permanently destroy tissue.
 These burns cause white or blackened, charred skin that may be numb.

 Burn injuries can result in blistering, swelling, pain, peeling skin, scarring, infection, shock, or even death.

-Medical treatment for burn injuries vary depending on the severity of the burn, and can be as serious as requiring surgery or skin grafts for very serious burns.
+Medical treatment for burn injuries varies depending on the severity of the burn, and can be as serious as requiring surgery or skin grafts for very serious burns.